unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 ```
 > Note:
 > - T(°C) = (T(°F) - 32) / 1.8
-> - T(°F)=T(°C)× 1.8 + 32
+> - T(°F) = T(°C)× 1.8 + 32

-# 9.How many Years in this many Days
+# 9.How many Years between two Dates
-Write a program that converts a number of days into years weeks and days.
+Write a program that takes 2 dates and calculates how many years, weeks and days are there between them.
+You can make use of the `datetime` library.
 * __Output__:

-`That is <years> years, <weeks> weeks and <days> days.`
+`In <totalDays> days, there is <years> years, <weeks> weeks and <days> days.`

 * __Example output__:
 ```
+Enter the first date: 31-12-2000
-Enter the number of days: 382
+Enter the second date: 17-01-2002
-That is 1 years, 2 weeks and 3 days
+In 382 days, there is 1 years, 2 weeks and 3 days.
 ```
-> Extra assignment: Change the program and make it consider a leap year for every 4 years.
+> Extra assignment: Change the program and make it report if a leap year exists between the 2 dates.
+> Note: To check if a year is a leap year follow [this algorithm](https://en.wikipedia.org/wiki/Leap_year#Algorithm)

 # 10. Squares Table
 Write a program that helps students to memorize the square of numbers.
 - Ask the user for a square of a random number.
-- Check the input if it is correct or not and print a message with the result.
+- Check the input if it is correct or not.
+- If the answer was not correct, give the user at least 3 chances to answer before printing the correct answer.
+- The program keeps producing questions until the user enters `q` or `Exit`.
 * __Example output__:
 ```
 What is the square of 2: 6
+Not correct.
-Not correct, the square of 2 is 4.
+What is the square of 2: 4
+Correct!
+Keep it up.
 What is the square of 5: 25
 Correct!
 Keep it up.
 ```